-Acceptance criteria for different storage conditions (examples are: controlled room temperature, cold chain, freezers,) can be found in the EMA directive 2001/83/EC and in the IMB guide to control and monitoring of storage and transportation temperature conditions for medicinal products and active substances with reference IA-G0011-1 from October 05, 2011.
+Acceptance criteria for different storage conditions (examples are: controlled room temperature, cold chain, freezers,) can be found in the GDPs, EMA directive 2001/83/EC and in the HPRA Guide to Control and Monitoring of Storage and Transportation Temperature Conditions for Medicinal Products and Active Substances with reference IA-G0011-3 from October 2020.
 The calculation and use of mean kinetic temperature is included.
-If special storage conditions are required it should be mentioned on the label as specified in CPMP/QWP/609/96/Rev 2 part B declaration of storage conditions for active substances 10.11 Acceptable separate storage areas for such activities may solely be marked shelving or floor spaces with the exception of areas for rejected or recalled products in which physical barriers should be utilised to prevent unauthorised use, e.g. locked cages, are- as or rooms.
-Alternative systems may be computerised stock control with restricted access.
-These do not require separated areas.
-Physical separation of non-conforming (e.g. returned material) product is necessary separate identified areas should be used.
-For intermediates the storage conditions are based on product knowledge and devel- opment data.
-For purchased Raw Materials the manufacturer advised storage condi- tions must be applied.
+If special storage conditions are required it should be mentioned on the label as specified in CPMP/QWP/609/96/Rev 2-part B declaration of storage conditions for active substances.
+Acceptable separate storage areas for such activities may solely be marked shelving or floor spaces with the exception of areas for rejected, returned or recalled products in which physical barriers should be utilised to prevent unauthorised use, e.g. locked areas or rooms.
+Alternative systems may be validated computerised stock control with restricted access.
+When using these systems the use of separated areas is not required, however the preference for using physical barriers is still common.
+Therefore, equivalent control should be demonstrated.
+For intermediates the storage conditions can be based on product knowledge, development data and/or stability studies.
+Justification should be documented.
+For purchased Raw Materials the manufacturer advised storage conditions should be applied unless otherwise justified.